imjorgemor/next-commerce-mvp/README.md

 works with  node js v14.18.3
 for frontend  npm run dev
-for backend npm run development
+for backend npm run develop